Guide to Human Rights Cases

 - The Judge will then consider the complaint and give a final decision.

 - A transcript of the trial is always made.
 However a party must pay for access to the transcript.
 Information about how to order a copy of the transcript is set out in the Access to Documents and Transcripts Practice Notes (GPN-ACCS) and on the Court's website.
-Generally with the permission of the Docket Judge or Duty Registrar, you may be permitted to "inspect" a copy of the transcript at the registry, at a cost.
+You may be permitted to inspect a copy of the transcript at the registry.
+This generally incurs a cost.
 The Registry may require you to provide an undertaking to the Court that you will not make a copy of the transcript.

 12. The Court's decision

 - The Court may make an immediate decision on your case when the case finishes and give oral reasons for the decision in open court.
-If this happens you will subsequently receive a copy of the transcript of those reasons and a copy of the orders made.
+If this happens, the Court will generally provide a written copy of the reasons and a copy of the orders made.

 - Alternatively, the Judge may "reserve" her or his decision to think about what is the correct decision and to take some time to read and consider all the evidence, and to write reasons for the decision (judgment).